 Would not it be cool if anytime you received a text message, you just knew who it came from without having to look?
 Well, that is totally possible.
 Simply open your contacts lists and edit their text tones and vibrations to your choice.
 You can even create custom vibrations of your own.

 Another cool feature that comes with iOS devices is having the ability to have your phone read out the text messages you receive.
 Ideal for situations like when you are driving a car and cannot look at your phone to read a message.

 To enable this option, go to Settings > Accessibility > Speech and tap the Speak Selection option.

 Afterwards, any time you receive a message just hold it and tap the Speak option.

 When Apple rolled out iMessage, it was expected that it would add some new cool features to their default text messaging app.
-The following is a list of new iOS texting tricks that you can use when iMessage is enabled on your iPhone device.
+The following is a list of new iMessage text tricks that you can use when it is enabled on your iPhone.
 To use these texting tricks, make sure you have Internet connection.

 One of the best features that most messaging apps like Facebook’s messenger have is the ability to send each other GIFs.
 With the new update, iPhone’s new messaging system, iMessage, also has this feature added.
 Simply click the “A” icon and search for GIFs with keywords.
 This makes your text message conversations more engaging and interactive.

 Reacting to Messages